-- 11.3.1 Contact with the net by a player between the antennae, during the action of playing the ball, is a fault.
-The action of playing the ball includes (among others) take-off, hit (or attempt) and landing. - 11.3.2 Players may touch the post, ropes, or any other object outside the antennae, including the net itself, provided that it does not interfere with play. - 11.3.3 When the ball is driven into the net and causes it to touch an opponent, no fault is committed.
+11.3.1 Contact with the net by a player between the antennae, during the action of playing the ball, is a fault.
+The action of playing the ball includes (among others) take-off, hit (or attempt) and landing safely, ready for a new action.

+11.3.2 Players may touch the post, ropes, or any other object outside the antennae, including the net itself, provided that it does not interfere with play.
+When the ball is driven into the net and causes it to touch an opponent, no fault is committed.